BrianHicks/nix-script/SPEC.md

 ## Transformation to Derivations

-*status: partially implemented* (needs work, still, to get the correct files)
+*status: partially implemented* (still needs to get to 100% coverage between directives and command-line flags)

 `nix-script` parses extra shebang (`#!`) lines into arguments to `mkDerivation`.
 This set of shebangs, when placed in `cool-script`: